BrandonPacewic/BrandonPacewic/README.md

 ## 🐦 About Me

 My name is Brandon Pacweic and I am a 17 year old programming enthusiast.

 The majority of my knowledge is focused around algorithms and competitive programming.
-However that is far from the only thing that I have worked on.

 I dable in webdevelopment, machine learning, data science and most recently game development.

+I'm obsessed with making everything look and feel profeshional.

+I take great pride in the syntax and structure of my code.

 I love teaching and learning.
 I get excited about everything invloving software.

 ## :octocat: Connect With Me:

-##### - Discord: BrandonPacewic#8324

 ##### - Gmail: pacewicbrandon@gmail.com

 ##### - Telegram: https://t.me/BrandonPacewic

+##### - Discord: BrandonPacewic#8324